clux/facemaulers/east/irithyll.md

-# Irithyl
+# Irithyll
-Build on the ancient city of Irithyl.
-Gothic arcitecture.
+Ancient city with gothic arcitecture.
 Dim blue light from the full moon.
 Eternal night here (crazy spell from vampires).
-(Irithyl from DS3.)
-Inhabitants the undead from Luskan.
+DS3 inspired.
+Inhabitants are ancient undead.
+Vampire society leeching on

 City situated on a hil, and there's a central path winding around the side of the hill up into a residential area.
 At the top, amongst many mausoleum looking structures are a large arc leading into the cathedral area.
 Many small streets between houses winding up and down (very up and down arcitecture, built organically over time).